drlukeparry/pyslm/docs/examples/basic_hatching.rst

 other open source packages that already provide this functionality.

-This guide will show you how to use the basic hatching functionality available in the `pyslm.hatching` module.
-The `hatching` module inside pyslm provides the basic underlying framework for offsetting and hatching polygonal boundaries passed that are typically obtained from a set of slicing operations on a volumetric object, which typically are a triangular mesh encapsulated by `trimesh.Trimesh`.
-However, alternative means for obtaining geometry can be used such as implicit fields for lattice volumes, or those generated procedurally, including functions such as Hilbert Curves.
+This guide will show you how to use the basic hatching functionality available in the :mod:`pyslm.hatching` module.
+The `hatching` module inside pyslm provides the basic underlying framework for offsetting and hatching polygonal boundaries passed that are typically obtained from a set of slicing operations on a volumetric object, which typically are a triangular mesh encapsulated by `trimesh.Trimesh` object.
+However, alternative means for obtaining geometry can be used such as implicit fields for lattice volumes, or those generated procedurally, including mathematics functions such as Hilbert curves.
 Fundamentally, the only requirement is the generation of polygonal boundaries which form the basis of offsetting and hatching operations.

 Structure of PySLM
 ----------------------
-In the hatching module there are a variety of classes available that demonstrate the flexibility and capability offered for generating alternative infills produce a variety of scan strategies employed in these processes including:
+In the :mod:`~pyslm.hatching` module there are a variety of classes available that demonstrate the flexibility and capability offered for generating alternative infills produce a variety of scan strategies employed in these processes including:

 * meander / serpentine,
 * island / checkerboard,
 * stripe.

-Although, in practice these can be extended to any infill pattern.
+Although, in practice these can be extended to any infill pattern desired by the user.

 The core hatching functionality is included in :class:`pyslm.hatching.BaseHatcher`, which contains the functions for manipulating the geometry and for performing basic offsetting and clipping of scan vectors.
 This is built-upon external functionality